Pat Cragg Summer Student Prize 2020

 Congratulations to the winner of the Pat Cragg Summer Student Prize 2020 (22nd April), Jennifer Palmer of the Brain Health Research Centre, Department of Biochemistry for her presentation “The Batten disease-associated CLN5 protein is a soluble lysosomal glycoprotein with weak homology to cysteine proteases”.

 Runner-up was Nahid Khalajiassadi from the Department of Pharmacology and Toxicology for presenting “ABM300, a new negative allosteric modulator of the CB1 cannabinoid receptor, exhibits a similar mechanism of action as ORG27569”.

-Congratulations to the winner of the OMSRS Research Staff Meeting (24th July 2019), Dr Indranil Basak from the Department of Biochemistry for his presentation "Characterisation of CLN5 Batten disease in induced pluripotent stem cell derived human neurons".
+Congratulations to the winner of the OMSRS Research Staff Meeting (24th June 2020), Dr Emma Wade from the Department of Women’s and Children’s Health for her presentation “The hinge-1 domain of filamin A is not essential for life”.

 We gratefully acknowledge support of the Otago Postgraduate Medical Society for sponsoring this prize.

 Congratulations to the winner of the OMSRS PhD Student Speaker Prize 2020 (19th August), Hamish Aitken-Buck of the Department of Physiology for his presentation “Arrhythmogenic and inotropic effects of long-chain acylcarnitines in the human heart”.

 Runner-up was Abigail Bland from the Department of Pharmacology and Toxicology for presenting “Repurposing the hypoglycemic agent, metformin, for targeted lung cancer”.